midtown-ai/glossary/glossary/e.md

 # Episode

+ Terminal stat, in DeepRacer:
+  * finish the track - trial and success
+  * exit the track (crash) - trial and error

  In [reinforcement learning], an episode refers to a single complete run of the [agent] interacting with the [environment].
 Here are some key points: